nomaanhusain/ros2_fastDDS_vicon/vicon-tracking-data-guide.md

 ## Setup Instructions

 ### Step 1: Clone and Build the Vicon Receiver Package
 On machine hosting the FastDDS server, in a seprate terminal, clone and build the ROS 2 Vicon receiver package based on the version of ROS 2 installed.
+It is compatible with ROS 2 Dashing, Foxy, Galactic and Humble.
 Here is the example with ROS 2 Humble:
 ```bash
 cd ~/
 git clone -b humble https://github.com/einstein07/ros2-vicon-receiver.git